Mina-Eissa/CRM_dj/README.md

 ```
 ### 3.Install MySQL DBMS

-If MySQL is not installed on your machine, download and install it from the MySQL official website(https://dev.mysql.com/downloads/).
+If MySQL is not installed on your machine, download and install it from the [MySQL official website](https://dev.mysql.com/downloads/).

 ### 4.Setup the Database